 All the biographical on this page can be freely duplicated elsewhere provided you don’t alter the text (aside from mixing and matching paragraphs, if that suits your needs).

 Lucy A. Snyder is the Shirley Jackson Award-nominated and five-time Bram Stoker Award-winning author of over 100 published short stories.
 Her most recent books are the collection Garden of Eldritch Delights and the forthcoming novel The Girl With the Star-Stained Soul.
 She also wrote the novels Spellbent, Shotgun Sorceress, and Switchblade Goddess, the nonfiction book Shooting Yourself in the Head for Fun and Profit: A Writer’s Survival Guide, and the collections While the Black Stars Burn, Soft Apocalypses, Orchid Carousals, Sparks and Shadows, Chimeric Machines, and Installing Linux on a Dead Badger.
 Her writing has been translated into French, Russian, Italian, Spanish, Czech, and Japanese editions and has appeared in publications such as Asimov’s Science Fiction, Apex Magazine, Nightmare Magazine, Pseudopod, Strange Horizons, and Best Horror of the Year.
-She lives in Columbus, Ohio and is faculty in Seton Hill University’s MFA program in Writing Popular Fiction.
+She lives in Columbus, Ohio.
 You can learn more about her at www.lucysnyder.com and you can follow her on Twitter at @LucyASnyder.

 Lucy has a BS in biology from Angelo State, an MA in journalism from Indiana University (Bloomington), and an MFA in creative writing from Goddard College.
 She is also a graduate of the 1995 Clarion Science Fiction & Fantasy Writers’ Workshop.